-If you want to produce a video for the Italian market without spending a lot of time (and money) for dubbing, you can choose to add Italian subtitles directly to your original version.
-The video will be ready more quickly and for considerably less money.
+If you want to produce a video for the Italian market without spending a lot of time (and money) for dubbing, you have the choice of choosing to add Italian subtitles directly to your original version.
+The video will be ready quicker and will cost less.

 Subtitles are also perfect for online training courses because students can listen to and learn the original English terminology.
 Unlike with a dubbed video, students improve their language skills.

 Firstly, the displayed text needs to be shorter than the audio.
 Sentences need to match the audience’s reading speed.
 Long sentences need to be broken down into shorter ones, to make them easier to understand.
 This has to be done without changing the meaning of the original sentence or leaving out any important information.

 Then there’s the technical aspect.
 Subtitles have to be in synchronisation with the images to make it easier for the viewer to understand them.
 I have extensive experience with an international agency specialising in audiovisual translation.
 Not only did I get to cut my teeth on a variety of video types, I also took training courses in the following:

 - Translation and adaptation for the deaf

 Is this all Greek to you?
 Don’t worry!
 I’ll explain it all.

 - Firstly, I need to see the video to assess the speed of speech, quality (for example to determine the level of background noise), the speakers’ accent, and so forth.
 If the video file is too large to be sent by email, you can upload it to platforms like WeTransfer or Dropbox and send me the link.
 If a transcript is available, send it to me.